 What is a Hospitalist?

 Hospitalists are doctors and nurse practitioners who care for hospitalized patients only.
 They do not have their own practice; instead, they dedicate their time exclusively to Lafayette General Health (LGH).
-LGH has teamed up with Schumacher Clinical Partners to deliver high-quality, comprehensive medical care to our hospitalized patients around the clock.
+LGH has teamed up with SCP Health, formerly known as Schumacher Clinical Partners, to deliver high-quality, comprehensive medical care to our hospitalized patients around the clock.
 With the hospitalist team managing hospitalized patients, Acadiana’s primary care physicians can focus on delivering quality care to the community as well as more availability to their patients within their clinics.

 Our hospitalists coordinate and manage hospital care at the request of primary care physicians, our urgent care clinics and for doctors who do not admit or round at LGH facilities.
 They also work closely with emergency department physicians allowing for an effective and timely patient care transition.
 Schumacher Clinical Partners offer nocturnist physicians and nurse practitioners, as well as telemedicine across LGH.
 Nocturnists are available at Lafayette General Medical Center because of the high volume of patients.
 A nocturnist is a hospitalist who only works overnight, they work in coordination with the other hospitalists to seamlessly transition care from day to night.
 Hospitalists are on-call 24/7 and available through telemedicine at other facilities across LGH.

 Our hospitalists are experienced internal medicine and family medicine physicians who are here to serve hospitalized patients.
 They are always close at hand to consult with specialists, follow up on lab work and tests, and answer questions about your care.
 They also have an expanded knowledge of acute and chronic diseases most often treated in the hospital setting.